imagej/imagej.github.io/_pages/libs/imglib2/matlab.md

 ## MATLAB to ImgLib2 bridge functions

 The exacts method in `ArrayImgs` depend on the native type you want to use, so you would have to deal with all possible cases.
-But there is already some [MATLAB](/scripting/matlab) functions in Fiji that does that in the `scripts` folder of your Fiji installation: {% include github repo='fiji' path='scripts/copytoImg.m' label='copytoImg' %} and {% include github repo='fiji' path='scripts/copytoImgPlus.m' label='copytoImgPlus' %}.
+But there is already some [MATLAB](/scripting/matlab) functions in Fiji that does that in the `scripts` folder of your Fiji installation: {% include github repo='fiji' branch='master' path='scripts/copytoImg.m' label='copytoImg' %} and {% include github repo='fiji' branch='master' path='scripts/copytoImgPlus.m' label='copytoImgPlus' %}.
 You need therefore to add `scripts` to your [MATLAB](/scripting/matlab) path, but this is most likely already done since it also contains `Miji` which you need to call already.

 The first function generates a plain `Img`.
 The second one generates and `ImgPlus` which allows you specifying the spatial calibration, image name and axis types.
 Check the help of these functions for details.